bhattviv/Sales_Forecasting_For_E-commerce/README.md

 # Predictng sales forecasting for e-commerce
 <br><br>
-this is my first python project , i hope you all enjoy.
+this is my first python project , i hope you all enjoy.<br>
 Author-Vivek Bhatt